umeshkumhar/ai-on-gke/tutorial.md

 ## Step 3: [Optional] Configure Terraform GCS backend

 You can also configure the GCS bucket to persist the terraform state file for further usage.
-To configure the terraform backend you need to have GCS bucket already created.
+To configure the terraform backend you need to have a GCS bucket already created.
 This needs to be done both for PLATFORM and APPLICATION stages.

 ### [Optional] Create GCS Bucket
-In case you dont have GCS bucket already, you can create using terraform or gcloud command as well.
-Refer below for gcloud command line to create new GCS bucket.
+In case you don't have a GCS bucket already, you can create using terraform or gcloud command as well.
+Refer below for the gcloud command line to create a new GCS bucket.
 ```bash
 gcloud storage buckets create gs://BUCKET_NAME
 ```